 A rollover car accident is one of the most tragic collisions that you and your family can experience.
 Although they account for only two percent of all auto crashes, they cause approximately 35 percent of all fatalities.
-To protect yourself and your family, here's what our San Diego auto accident attorney says you need to know about the causes of these crashes and your right to injury compensation under California law.
+To protect yourself and your family, here's what our San Diego auto accident attorney says: you need to know about the causes of these crashes and your right to injury compensation under California law.

 Two Types of Rollover Auto Accidents

 A rollover crash happens when a vehicle tips onto its side or roof.
 While any vehicle can flip over, these accidents often involve taller, narrower ones, such as SUVs, pickup trucks, and vans.
-These motor vehicles have a higher center of gravity, which significantly increases the risk of a rollover wreck.
+These motor vehicles have a higher center of gravity, significantly increasing the risk of a rollover wreck.

 There are two types of rollover accidents: